kemenykin/learning-typescript/notes/05-classes-interfaces.md

 ### Classes & instances
 - when we get these objects and when following this object-oriented approach, we consider split our app into such objects which manage parts of our logic
 - OBJECTS are the concrete things we work with in our code: data structures we use to store data, methods to execute methods on
-- CLASSES are "blueprints" for objects: classes allow us to define how objects should look like, which data they should hold, which methods they should have =>
+- `CLASSES are "blueprints" for (JS) objects`: classes allow us to define how objects should look like, which data they should hold, which methods they should have =>
 - so we can easily build objects based on these classes: we can call this instances of the classes (= based on classes)
 - so an object then is an instance of a class, so we can quickly replicate multiple objects with the same structure, same methods based on the same classes
 - so classes help us define how objects should look like, which properties and methods they have and so on